-The mission of Archuleta School District 50 Joint is to empower students and staff to achieve personal and academic successes in a safe and appropriate learning environment while providing them with the tools to effectively navigate the 21st century.
+The mission of Archuleta School District 50 JT is to empower students and staff to achieve personal and academic successes in a safe and appropriate learning environment while providing them with the tools to effectively navigate the 21st century.

 Interesting Facts about Archuleta School District

 - Archuleta School District is comprised of 3 campuses and 5 schools.
 Pagosa Springs Elementary School serves students from kindergarten through fourth grade.
 Pagosa Springs Middle School serves students from fifth through eighth grades.
 Pagosa Springs High School serves students from ninth through twelfth grade.
 Pagosa Family School serves electives to homeschool and private school students.
 San Juan Mountain School is an alternative high school and serves students from ninth through twelfth grade.